Lindblad Tomography of a Superconducting Quantum Processor: Reconstructing the Kraus Operators at Discrete Times

 The estimation of the two-qubit Kraus operators follows from a straight-forward generalization of the single-qubit LT protocol, as shown in Fig.~\ref{fig:figure4}a.
-The corresponding Kraus estimation is then performed by expanding the likelihood function in Eq.~(\ref{eq:loglike2}) with all elements of the two-qubit POVM.
-Some results of this extraction are shown in Fig.~\ref{fig:figure4}b,e.
-As in the single-qubit case, we find that the estimated Kraus operators capture the dynamics remarkably well.
-Furthermore, now that we have access to both the single- and two-qubit Kraus operators for this channel, we can thoroughly investigate the Markovianity of the Idling Channel for our device.
+The corresponding Kraus estimation is then performed by expanding the likelihood function in Eq.~\eqref{eq:loglike2} with all elements of the two-qubit POVM.
+A subset of the results of this extraction are shown in Fig.~\ref{fig:figure4}b,e.
+Having obtained both the single- and two-qubit Kraus operators for this channel, we can investigate the Markovianity of the idling channel for our device.
 In particular, we can directly investigate how Markovian two-qubit noise due to spurious interaction between qubits can manifest as non-Markovian single-qubit noise.